HerbertKoelman/cpp-pthread/README.md

 # What it does

 IBM's compiler is not implementing all the features of C++11 standard, especially it's lacking the concurrency features that the standard brings.
 This will at some point be fixed and was therfore looking at a way reduce the effort to switch from a specific implementation to the C++11 standard one.
-This projetc is the resulting code.:w
+This projetc is the resulting code.

 This wrapper intends to bring these feature by implementing C++11 interface and using the  pthread library.
 Of course, as it is a replacement of C++11 features, it is best to use the standard implementation if your compiler support it.
 This can be done rather easely by using the standard namespace `std` instead of this library's specific one `pthread`.:w